asns2001/tasselnetv2plus/README.md

 This repository is forked from https://github.com/poppinace/tasselnetv2plus which includes the official implementation of TasselNetv2+ for plant counting, presented in paper:

-**TasselNetv2+: A Fast Implementation for High-Throughput Plant Counting from High-Resolution RGB Imagery**
+**Creating a Corn Yield Estimator with TasselNetV2+: A Deep Learning Approach via UAV Imagery**

 Frontiers in Plant Science, 2020